 Lockheed Martin Corporation (LMT) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Lockheed Martin Corporation ("Lockheed Martin" or the "Company") (NYSE: LMT ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Aug.
+8, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lockheed Martin Corporation ("Lockheed Martin" or the "Company") (NYSE: LMT ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LOCKHEED MARTIN CORPORATION (LMT), CLICK HERE BEFORE SEPTEMBER 26, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LOCKHEED MARTIN CORPORATION (LMT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE SEPTEMBER 26, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?